To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Political scandals.
 Investigations to uncover a wide variety of wrongdoing.

-These all demand our attention as a news publication.
-But they pale in comparison with an environmental catastrophe looming on a planetary scale.
-Which is why the Mail & Guardian chose to lead this edition with our eight-step plan to wage war on rising temperatures.
+Corporate malfeasance.
+Mail & Guardian chose to lead this edition with our eight-step plan to wage war on rising temperatures.
 We want to help our readers agitate for change before it is too late.

 Whatever the deniers and self-deluders may claim, the warming of our planet is a fact – and the overwhelming consensus in the scientific community is that it is rooted in human agency.